- July 11, 2017

-Healthcare Premises would include Hospitals, Hospices, Doctors’ Surgeries, Clinics, Treatment and “Drop In” Centres, Dentists and Premises offering general Health Care, Treatments and procedures.
+Healthcare Premises would include Hospitals, Hospices, Doctors’ Surgeries, Clinics, Treatment and “Drop In” Centres, Dentists and also Premises offering general Health Care, Treatments and procedures.

 This sector includes Premises where the main use of the Building or part of the Building is an Educational Premise.
 Typically ‐ Creches, Nurseries, Pre Schools, Infant, Primary, Secondary and Free Schools, After-School Clubs and Sunday Schools are all part of this sector.
-Also included; Education Centres, Outdoor Educational Centres and Camps, Vocational, Training and dedicated Schools, Performance, Acting and Music Schools, Academies, Colleges, Universities, Institutions and Adult Education Centres.
+Also included are Education Centres, Outdoor Educational Centres and Camps, Vocational, Training and dedicated Schools, Performance, Acting and Music Schools, Academies, Colleges, Universities, Institutions and Adult Education Centres.

-As you can see this Sector includes all Instructional, Teaching and Learning establishments and Premises with uses ranging from Creches to Crash Courses.
+As you can see this Sector includes all Instructional, Teaching and Learning establishments and also Premises with uses ranging from Creches to Crash Courses.

 Relevant Guidance for Premises in this sector includes Department for Communities Local Government Guidance.
 Fire Safety Risk Assessment.

-New, newly realised Schools or Schools subject to material changes and expansion would be subject to the requirements of
+New, newly realised Schools or Schools subject to material changes and expansion would also be subject to the requirements of

 •The Department for Children, Schools and Families Building Bulletin 100: Design for Fire Safety in Schools